mixbytes/hardhat-modify-storage-examples/README.md

   ...
 ```

 We want to find the `_addressesProvidersList` slot.
-First let's check its contents by calling the `getAddressesProvidersList` method.
+First, let's check its contents by calling the `getAddressesProvidersList` method.
 To do that we need to add an `LendingPoolAddressesProviderRegistry` interface to our project:
 ```solidity
 interface ILendingPoolAddressesProviderRegistry {
     function getAddressesProvidersList() external view returns (address[] memory);